Conditions for Bifurcations in a Non-Autonomous Scalar Differential Equation

 If $\forall t \leq T^-, ~ \forall t \geq T^+, ~ x_1(t), x_2(t) \leq \sqrt[-2n]{l\mu^{2m-1}}$, then $ x_1(t)=x_2(t)$.

-Thus there exists a negative solution $y^*(t)$ such that it (pullback, forwards) attracts all orbits with initial data less than $\sqrt[2n]{l\mu^{2m-1}}$ in the meaning of time inverse.
+Thus there exists a negative solution $y^*(t)$ such that it (pullback, forwards) attracts all trajectories with initial data less than $\sqrt[2n]{l\mu^{2m-1}}$ in the meaning of time inverse.
 That is, $y^*(t)$ is pullback repelling.

 \end{proof}